kfc-manager/SkillSystem/README.md

 ## Features

 This plugin adds a skill system to the server.
 Every skill can be purchased with coins, which you will receive after killing a mob.
 With the command **/skills** you can open a gui in which you can overview all skills, purchase or enable/disable them.
-Each skill applys a permanent potion effect to the player.
+Each skill applies a permanent potion effect to the player.
 You can also make changes to the plugin with the configuration file **settings.yml**, which is used to make balance changes to the plugin (how much coins are dropped by a mob and how much a skill costs).

 ## Installation